 2017 Chevrolet Bolt EV

 The 2017 Bolt EV is a battery-electric vehicle (BEV) from General Motors’ Chevrolet brand.
-The five-door subcompact hatchback will offer over 200 miles of range on a full charge while also featuring advanced connectivity technologies designed to enhance and personalize the driving experience.
+Officially positioned as a crossover by Chevrolet, the five-door subcompact hatchback will offer over 200 miles of range on a full charge while also featuring advanced connectivity technologies designed to enhance and personalize the driving experience.

 “It was less than a year ago that we revealed the Bolt EV concept and promised to deliver a long-range electric vehicle attainable by the masses,” GM Chairman and CEO Mary Barra said.
 “The Bolt EV is capable of using the latest mobile app technology to enable car sharing, advanced GPS routing and gamification, all designed to enhance the ownership experience now and into the future.”